 Note: The adjusted cost will be used when the item is added to a sales document.
 But the hard cost is used when the item is added to a purchase order.

 - Man Price Sheet Date is a place for you to store the date this price was updated.
-When you received the updated price sheet from your vendor, you would change the item’s price and then enter the date of the price sheet so you know when the last price adjustment was made.
-This is an informational field only and has no bearing on any reports or filters.
+When you receive the updated price sheet from your vendor, you change the item’s cost and then enter the date of the price sheet to know when the last price adjustment was made.
+This date is an informational field only and has no bearing on any reports or filters.

 - The + button at the end of the manual price sheet date field allows you to quickly update the date on all parts that share the same Manufacturer.
 So if you were viewing a Savant product, you could click the plus button to update all Savant products with the date entered on this item.

 - Sub item of – this field is used in conjunction with QuickBooks item grouping.
-In QuickBooks, creating an item as a subitem of another item is one way to easily organize reports for a group of similar items.
+In QuickBooks, creating an item as a subitem of another item is one way to organize reports for a group of similar items easily.
 Accounting data is not affected by having subitems.
-Some companies will use the manufacturer as a parent item and then group all products together. iPoint doesn’t need this hierarchy since we have more filter fields.
+For example, some companies will use the manufacturer as a parent item and then group all products. iPoint doesn’t need this hierarchy since we have more filter fields.
 But if you use sub-items in QB, then you’ll want to follow suit here in iPoint.
 It is important to note that you can create a subitem only within the same item type.
 For example, inventory items cannot be subitems of non-inventory items.
 Use the dropdown menu to find the parent item in the iPoint item database.

 - Default Inventory Location is the primary place you store inventory for the item.
-This becomes a critical option when allocating inventory on a sales order or invoice.
+When allocating inventory on a sales order or invoice, this location becomes a critical option.
 Let’s assume we have 12 Apple TVs.
-Six of them are stored in the Shipping warehouse and the remaining six are stored in various technicians’ vans.
+Six of them are stored in the Shipping warehouse, and the remaining six are stored in various technicians’ vans.
 The default inventory location for Apple TVs is the Warehouse, which currently has no inventory available.
-When allocating parts to a sales order, iPoint will automatically allocate any Apple TVs because there are none available in the default Warehouse location.
-You can manually allocation product from the Shipping warehouse, but it won’t happen automatically.
+When allocating parts to a sales order, iPoint will automatically allocate any Apple TVs because none are available in the default Warehouse location.
+You can allocate parts manually from the Shipping warehouse, but it won’t happen automatically.

 - The + button at the end of the default inventory location field will update the Default Inventory Location on all products in the iPoint database with the location on this item.

-- Inventory Type defines what kind of a product this is which controls how iPoint tracks inventory counts as well as how iPoint pushes financial information to QuickBooks.
+- Inventory Type defines what kind of a product this is, which controls how iPoint tracks inventory counts and how iPoint pushes financial information to QuickBooks.

 - Inventory – iPoint will keep track of how many items are available.
-Inventory items will track COGS (Cost of Goods Sold), Income, and Asset accounts when syncing to QuickBooks.
+When syncing to QuickBooks, inventory items will track COGS (Cost of Goods Sold), Income, and Asset accounts.

 - Non-Inventory – no inventory counts will be kept in iPoint.
 You still have to order, buy, sell, allocate, and deliver non-inventory parts.
-But no inventory counts will be maintained.
+But iPoint will maintain no inventory counts.
 Financial information is sent to QuickBooks for Expense and Income accounts.

 - Other Charge – is typically utilized for odd charges like freight, membership dues, or other fees assessed to your customers.

-- Auxiliary Auxiliary items are meant to be parents for items but not real items.
-This is typically used when using subitems in QuickBooks.
-A subitem, like a manufacturer, would be an item in the iPoint database but is not available as an item to select for proposals, work orders, invoices, and so on.
-Checking this box will hide the item from most selection lists in iPoint.
+- Auxiliary Auxiliary items are meant to be parents for items but not actual items.
+Auxiliary items are typically used when using subitems in QuickBooks.
+A subitem, like a manufacturer, would be an item in the iPoint database but is not available as an item to select for proposals, work orders, invoices, etc. Checking this box will hide the item from most selection lists in iPoint.

 Tax – checking this box makes the item taxable and will be included in tax calculations based on the customer’s tax rate.

-No Disc. – when checked the sales price of the item can not be changed by anyone, except an Admin User.
+No Disc. – when checked, the item’s sales price can not be changed by anyone except an Admin User.
 This includes adjustments made by any of the proposal modifiers.

 Print Label – enables the printing of labels on a purchase order.
 This box should be unchecked on wire parts, for example, because you don’t want to print 1,000 labels when receiving a box of 1,000 feet of coax cable.

 Hidden – causes the item not to print on a proposal or sales order when the part is an accessory to a parent item or package.
-Printing can always be overridden on a specific document.
+You can always override printing on a specific document.

 Hot List – A hotlist item is generally a frequently sold item.
-Hotlist items can quickly be chosen on a proposal by displaying only Hotlist items.
+You can quickly choose hotlist items on a proposal by displaying only Hotlist items.
 This is also the checkbox that causes the flame icon ( ) to be displayed on the item list view.

-Req Serial # – checking this box will cause a pop-up window to appear any time this product is delivered.
-The user will be required to insert a serial number before they can move forward.
+Req Serial # – checking this box will cause a pop-up window to appear whenever this product is delivered.
+The user will be required to insert a serial number before moving forward.
 The serial number field is always available and can be entered manually on POs, Invoices, and Work Orders.
 This checkbox forces users to enter the information when the product is delivered on a work order or invoice.

-- If you also buy this product from Alternate Vendors, you can prepopulate alternate part numbers and cost by clicking the Alternate Vendor button.
+- If you also buy this product from Alternate Vendors, you can prepopulate alternate part numbers and costs by clicking the Alternate Vendor button.
 Here you can enter the information for other vendors where you purchase this product.
-Then, when adding the item to a PO for a different vendor, the alternate cost and part number will be used.
+Then, when adding the item to a PO for a different vendor, iPoint will use the alternate cost and part number.